 In many politically unstable areas, workers are forced to work in mines to source minerals, such as tin, tungsten, tantalum and gold.
 These conflict minerals can be used in all kind of products, such as the electronic devices we use every day.
 To stop the use of these conflict minerals transparency and traceability in the supply chain is needed.
 This is where iTSCi comes in.

 Using technology to gain transparency

-iTSCi uses ChainPoint software to trace tin in every step of the supply chain.
-This means that bags of tin can be tagged with a specific code that is unique.
+The iTSCi Programme uses ChainPoint software to track and trace tin from mines, processors and exporters in the Democratic Republic of the Congo, Rwanda, Burundi and Uganda.
+In every step of the supply chain bags of tin can be tagged with a specific code that is unique.
 When that bag goes to the next stage of the supply chain, it is recorded again until finally it is exported linked to a unique export number.
 With a very detailed logging system, users at the end of the supply chain can see for each bag of tin where it was mined, processed, traded and smelted.
 This data can be presented in multiple ways, like maps, charts and graphs.

 "ChainPoint has enabled us to streamline and automate multiple work processes and work more effectively with remote field teams.
-It also enables us to easily share data with program members and stakeholders."
+It also enables us to easily share data with programme members and stakeholders."

 Using customized software in the tin industry

 The software that iTSCi uses on day-to-day basis is built on ChainPoint technology and is customized to the specific needs for iTSCi.
 The following solutions are used: